awsdocs/aws-data-exchange-user-guide/doc_source/subscription-verification-sub.md

 **Note**
 You can cancel a pending subscription request at any time as long as it hasn't expired or already been processed\.

+## Email Notifications<a name="email-notifications-sub"></a>

+You will receive an email notification to your AWS account's email address when your request is approved, declined, or when it expires\.
+Although most subscription request status changes result in an email notification, the delivery of these emails is on a best\-effort basis\.

+**Note**
+You will not receive email notifications for subscription request status changes that you have initiated yourself \(for example, cancelling a subscription\)\.